Frequently Asked Questions About the

 Q. What is expected of each family?

-A. They must complete the scholarship application process, stay current on tuition, their children must maintain a 90% or better on attendance and families must make an annual family contribution of a minimum of $500 towards tuition.
+A. In order to receive a scholarship,parents or guardians must apply for the annual lottery.
+If their name is drawn, they submit proof of income and select a school for their child.Once a family is selected to receive a scholarship, they can renew it each year until their children reach eigth grade.
+The family must stay current on tuition, their children must maintain a 90% or better on attendance and families must make an annual family contribution of a minimum of $500 towards tuition.
 In this way parents become active participants in their educational choice.

 Q. Which schools qualify as recipient schools?